-8. RECORD KEEPING & RETENTION OF RECORDS
+9. RECORD KEEPING & RETENTION OF RECORDS

-PMLA stipulates that all relevant documents like AOF and their supporting documents and all instructions for operating the account given by Client or its duly registered Power of Attorney should be maintained at least for a minimum period of 10 years after the account is closed.
+PMLA stipulates that all relevant documents like AOF and their supporting documents and all instructions for operating the account given by Client or its duly registered Power of Attorney should be maintained for such number of years as would be required under the PMLA 2002 and rules made there-under from the date of transaction between FSL and the clients.

 In cases where the records relate to on-going investigations or transactions that have been a subject of a suspicious transaction reporting, they should be retained until it is confirmed that the case has been closed.
 In view of this, FSL shall maintain the records in terms of the provisions of PMLA.
 The retention period shall be modified on receiving appropriate instructions from any regulatory authority like SEBI, FIU-IND or any other statutory authority.